roshanlc/roshanlc.github.io/about.markdown

 ---

-I am a computer engineering student who is intrested in a lot of things.
+I am a computer engineering student who is interested in a lot of things.
 I hope to make posts on just about anything.

 I am other social media as well.